MrInanimated/bp-overlay/themes/README.md

 Custom Themes
 =============

-This experimental version of the overlay is able to to read custom themes and apply them to the game.
+The overlay is able to to read custom themes and apply them to the game.

 The way this works is that the overlay reads a JSON file which specifies the replacement images, replacement css, particles and text styles.